 Contact me today to book a session or find out more.
 If you want to lead better, I can help.

 For over 30 years Dr Michelle Pizer has worked with senior and middle managers across multiple corporate, private and government sector organisations to improve their careers, personal lives and workplaces.
 She is an executive coach, organisational and counselling psychologist and an experienced line manager.

 Michelle’s practice grew out of a career she started at 14, working in the rag trade and on the factory floor.
 She was quickly promoted to sewing seams.
 It was too soon.
 She found it tedious and shamefully offended her co-workers by asking them how they could stand such a boring job!
 Fired after only half a day, she learned early on about dignity and respect in the workplace.
-And that there is an art to being bossy.
 From this valuable life lesson Michelle was inspired to work with people to make sure that their work lives and upward transitions are without unhappiness, wear and tears.
 Ultimately, she makes careers and corporations work seamlessly.

 Michelle is an organisational and counselling psychologist, and an approved supervisor with the Psychology Board of Australia.
 She is a member of the Boss Whispering Institute and the Centre for Executive Coaching.
 She is a published author, has presented at local and international conferences and won a number of awards for her work.
 She has been quoted in various media including Australian Business Insider, The Age, Sydney Morning Herald, Executive Style, Channel 9 and 6PR.